WHAT'S IN A "SESSION"?

 According to an old Daoist tradition, the process of internal cultivation (neigong) is divided into three distinct phases of training: initiation, purification and cultivation.
-Everybody must start with the first phase, which involves the recognition of the process, the learning of the routines and an introduction to the principles.
+Everybody must start with the first phase of initiation, which involves the recognition of the process, the learning of the routines and an introduction to the principles.
 This can be a relatively short phase or it can take lifetimes, depending on one's motivations, study habits and overall readiness.

 It begins with doing and hardly anyone can see a thing.